ICanBoogie/ActiveRecord/README.md

 #### Records caching

-Retrieve records using `find()` enables record caching.
-Retrieved objects are reused by subsequent calls.
+Records retrived using `find()` are cached, they are reused by subsequent calls.
 This also applies to the array notation.

 ```php
 <?php